Captain Flint: Other novels

-Flint has a major part in the 1924 prequel Porto Bello Gold, by A. D. Howden Smith, which depicts the way that the treasure was captured from a Spanish galleon.
-In this version, Flint is described as having started his piratical career as the junior partner of Andrew Murray, an idealistic Jacobite turned pirate, who is not referenced in Stevenson's original book.
+Flint has a major part in the 1924 prequel Porto Bello Gold, by A. D. Howden Smith, which describes how the treasure was captured from a Spanish galleon.
+In this version, Flint is described as having started his piracy career as the junior partner of Andrew Murray, an idealistic Jacobite turned pirate, who is not referenced in Stevenson's original book.
 Flint gradually becomes the dominant partner.
 The book describes how Flint secretly buries the treasure which would be recovered a generation later by the protagonists of Treasure Island.

-John Drake's prequels: Flint and Silver (2008), Pieces of Eight (2009), and Skull and Bones (2010), all heavily feature Captain Flint and give his Christian name as Joseph.
+John Drake's prequels, Flint and Silver (2008), Pieces of Eight (2009), and Skull and Bones (2010), all heavily feature Captain Flint and give his Christian name as Joseph.

 Flint is mentioned in the novel Peter and Wendy by J. M. Barrie, a friend of Stevenson.
 The first mention is in a passage introducing Captain Hook's pirate crew: "Here is Bill Jukes, every inch of him tattooed, the same Bill Jukes who got six dozen on the WALRUS from Flint before he would drop the bag of moidores."
 The second mention is as Hook is attempting to intimidate the Darling children and the Lost Boys, but is heckled by his inner demons: "'I am the only man whom Barbecue feared,' he urged, 'and Flint feared Barbecue.'
 'Barbecue, Flint—what house?' came the cutting retort."

 In Arthur Ransome's book Swallows and Amazons, the Blacketts' uncle James Turner is nicknamed Captain Flint by the Walkers.
 This is because they believed that he looked like a retired pirate and took the name from Treasure Island.
 He is nearly always referred to by this name in the rest of the books.